Description

 - Quiet operation: The motor runs smoothly without causing a ruckus.

-- High juice yield: Dry pulp and nutrient-packed juice are guaranteed.
+- High juice yield: Dry pulp and nutrient-dense juice are what owners report most often.

-- Compact yet sturdy design: It doesn’t take up much counter space but feels solid and durable.
+- Compact yet sturdy design: It does not take up much counter space but feels solid and durable.

 Areas for Improvement